ansys/pymapdl/doc/source/contributing.rst

 Discussions
 ~~~~~~~~~~~

-General questions about pyansys should go in the
+General questions about PyMAPDL should go in the
 `discussions tab <https://github.com/pyansys/pymapdl/discussions>`_ on
 the repo rather than as issues themselves.
 Issues can be spun out of
 discussions depending on what is decided, but general Q&A content